Skip to main content

 Conformity credentials are usually issued by independent third parties and provide a trusted assessment of product ESG performance against credible standards or regulations.
 As such the credential provides trusted verification of the ESG claims in the passport.
 Since the passport may make several independent claims (eg emissions intensity, deforestation free, fair work, etc) there may be many linked conformity credentials referenced by one passport.
 As an additional trust layer, the conformity credential may reference an accreditation credential that attests to the authority of the third party to perform the specific ESG assessments.
 The conformity credential data model has been developed by a separate UN/CEFACT project on digital conformity that has expert membership from accreditation authorities and conformity assessment bodies.

-Traceability events are very lightweights collections of identifiers that specify the “what, when, where, why and how” of the products and facilities that constitute a value chain.
-The UNTP is based on the GS1 EPCIS standard for this purpose because it is an existing and proven mechanism for supply chain traceability.
+Traceability events are very lightweight collections of identifiers that specify the “what, when, where, why and how” of the products and facilities that constitute a value chain.
+The UNTP is based on ISO/IEC 19987, which is equivalent to the GS1 EPCIS standard, for this purpose because it is an existing and proven mechanism for supply chain traceability.
 Note that UNTP supports but does not require the use of GS1 identifiers.
 The basic idea behind the traceability event structure is that any supply chain of any complexity can always be accurately modelled using a combination of four basic event types.
 An object event describes an action on specific product(s) such as an inspection.
 A transaction event describes the exchange of product(s) between two actors such as sale of goods between seller and buyer.
 An aggregation event describes that consolidation or de-consolidation of products such as stacking bales of cotton on a pallet for transportation.
 Finally, a transformation event describes a manufacturing process that consumes input product(s) to create new output product(s).
-The UNTP uses these events in a decentralised architecture as the means to traverse the linked-data "graph" that represents the entire value-chain.
+The UNTP uses these events in a decentralised architecture as the means to traverse the Linked Data "graph" that represents the entire value-chain.

 Web vocabularies are a means to bring consistent understanding of meaning to ESG claims and assessments throughout transparent value chains based on UNTP.
 There are hundreds of ESG standards and regulations around the world, each with dozens or hundreds of specific conformity criteria.
 Any given value chain from raw materials to finished product is likely to include dozens of passports and conformity credentials issued against any of thousands of ESG criteria.
 Without a consistent means to make sense of this data, UNTP would provide a means to discover a lot of data but no easy way to make sense of it.
 The UNTP defines a standard and extensible topic map (taxonomy) of ESG criteria and provides a mechanism for any standards authority, or national regulator, or industry association to map their specific terminology to the UNTP vocabulary.